oceanprotocol-archive/OEPs/11/README.md

       * [Copyright Waiver](#copyright-waiver)

-# Ocean Curation <span style="color:red">Proofs</span> Market <a name="ocean-curation-market"></a>
+# Ocean Curated Proofs Market <a name="ocean-curation-market"></a>

-The Ocean Curation Proofs Market is a critical cornerstone of Ocean Protocol.
+The Ocean Curated Proofs Market is a critical cornerstone of Ocean Protocol.
 This document bridges the theory in technical whitepaper[1] and the smart contract implementation in practice.

 The proposed solutions are based on Ocean Protocol technical whitepaper [1], Trent's talk [2] & blog [3], [3/ARCH](../3/README.md) and [4/KEEPER](../4/README.md).